How to Snorkel at Night – A Comprehensive Guide

 While snorkeling is an activity that most people do during the day, some snorkelers like getting in the water after sundown.
-They are fascinated with the idea of seeing the ocean at night and observing all those sea creatures that remain hidden during the daytime.
+They are fascinated with the idea of seeing the ocean in the dark when going night snorkeling and observing all those sea creatures that remain hidden during the daytime.

 - 1 Can You Snorkel at Night?

 - 2 Why Would You Snorkel at Night?

 - 3 Do You Need Specific Equipment to Snorkel at Night?

 - 4 Is Snorkeling at Night Dangerous?

 - 5 How Do You Photograph or Make Videos During a Night Snorkel?